AlexBaldman/Jeopardish/README.md

 - Could add in background music, fancify styling, add transitions, @media queries for responsive design, etc.
 - Depending on how the simpler stuff goes, could also make it into more of a game that actually keeps score, takes input to anwer the questions, keeps track of how many questions have been done, etc.
 - May add box for more contextual information about each Question/Answer - i.e. category, question value, air-date of show it was asked on, etc.
-- Another Post-MVP idea to allow experimenting with implementing data from a second API, is to morph it into a second project, "JeopOrDad", which would allow the user to now receive EITHER a random Jeopardy question OR a random "Dad Joke" - because let's face it, Trebek is a corny dad joke kind of guy
-- This second API that I have in mind for the Dad jokes is [ICanHazDadJoke](icanhazdadjoke.com/api)
+- The original idea "JeopOrDad", would allow the user to now receive EITHER a random Jeopardy question OR a random "Dad Joke" - because let's face it, Trebek is a corny dad joke kind of guy.
+Original idea was a bit too ambitious so scaled back to focus on getting more comfortable with the fundamentals.
+That second API that I had in mind for the Dad jokes is [ICanHazDadJoke](icanhazdadjoke.com/api), so keeping in mind for future projects

 ## Project Schedule